Gauged Quintessence: Quantum corrections

 where the $\prime$ denotes the partial derivative with respect to the $\phi$.
+The quadratic divergence term from the gauge boson loop can be absorbed to the counter term quadratic in $\phi$.
 For the effective potential to have a physical meaning, it should be gauge-independent.
 With our Lagrangian in unitary gauge, the gauge dependence of the effective potential is removed \cite{Dolan:1974gu,Nielsen:1975fs}.

 Now one can obtain the $\phi$ mass with the leading order correction from the second derivative of $V_\text{eff}$ as